 Since nominations for the 88th Academy Awards were announced last Thursday and — for the second consecutive year —consisted of an entirely white pool of acting contenders, demands to better diversify the Oscars have come from the likes of Spike Lee, George Clooney, Michael Moore, recent Oscar winner Lupita Nyong’o, and the Academy’s African-American president herself, Cheryl Boone Isaacs.
 Jada Pinkett Smith called for a boycott, which was seconded by her husband, Will Smith.
 With high-profile snubs of films that included Straight Outta Compton and Creed and performances from Will Smith (Concussion) and Idris Elba (Beasts of No Nation), all coming a year after the Best Picture nominee Selma’s director, Ava DuVernay, and leading man, David Oyelowo, were left off the ballot, it’s clear Oscar’s voting system is broken.

 The nominees for the 2016 Academy Awards will be announced on Thursday, and Golden Globe winners like Leonardo DiCaprio (The Revenant) and Brie Larson (Room) are as close as you can get to sure things.
-But Oscar always has a few surprises up his sleeve and occasionally a long-shot contender makes the cut.
-Below are 13 unlikely actors and movies we’d love to see named on Thursday morning.
+But Oscar always has a few surprises up his sleeve, and occasionally a long-shot contender makes the cut.
+Above are 13 unlikely actors and movies we’d love to see named on Thursday morning.

 Creed, Straight Outta Compton and Concussion are among the nominees for Outstanding Motion Picture at the 47th Annual NAACP Image Awards.